Anarchist Foundations Overview:

 1. The State is Counter-Revolutionary:

 State socialists often argue that these representatives or bureaucrats would still be workers, thus not forming a distinct ruling class, completely ignoring the fact that, as part of a governing hierarchy, their interests inevitably diverge from the working class.
 Bakunin replied to this argument by insisting that such individuals are “former workers, who, as soon as they become rulers or representatives of the people, will cease to be workers and will begin to look upon the whole worker's world from the heights of the state.
 They will no longer represent the people but themselves and their own pretensions to govern the people.”
 Those who hold power are structurally inclined to consolidate and use it for their own benefit, often at the expense of the masses freedom and well-being.
 As a result the state, no matter who is in position of authoritarian rule, will always reinforce class hierarchies, rendering it fundamentally incapable of advancing toward a truly communist society.
 Rudolf Rocker for example wrote: "Just as the functions of the bodily organs of plants and animals cannot be arbitrarily altered, so that, for example, one cannot at will hear with his eyes and see with his ears, so also one cannot at pleasure transform an organ of social oppression into an instrument for the liberation of the oppressed.
 The state can only be what it is: the defender of mass exploitation and social privileges, the creator of privileged classes and castes and of new monopolies.
-Who fails to recognise this function of the state does not understand the real nature of the present social order at all, and is incapable of pointing out to humanity new outlooks for its social evolution."2.
+Who fails to recognize this function of the state does not understand the real nature of the present social order at all, and is incapable of pointing out to humanity new outlooks for its social evolution."2.
 Why use Prefigurative Structures? / Means and Ends:

 The connection between Means and Ends is essential in pursuing the vision of a stateless, classless and horizontal society.
 To quote Bookchin:-"There can be no separation of the revolutionary process from the revolutionary goal."
 Human beings engage in activities that transform themselves and the world around them.
 The means used to achieve our goals must align with the desired end state.
 If revolutionaries use inappropriate means, they may inadvertently create a society different from their original intentions.
 Revolutionaries therefore have to use means that are constituted by forms of practice that will actually transform individuals into the kinds of people who will be able to and want to create a stateless, classless, horizontal society.
 If revolutionaries make the mistake of using the wrong or inappropriate means, then they will produce people who will create a different society to the one they initially intended.